-Departments at the University of Michigan buy a wide variety of products and services, enabling administrative and academic units to fulfill the institution's objectives in teaching, research, and patient care.
+Departments at the university buy a wide variety of products and services, enabling administrative and academic units to fulfill the institution's objectives in teaching, research, and patient care.
 Procurement Services is responsible for helping departments complete the procurement process in the most cost-efficient and convenient way possible, while ensuring compliance with university policies and principles.
 Contact one of the procurement teams for assistance with your procurement needs.

 These methods are listed below in the order in which you should consider using them.
 Click the links for more information about each buying option.
 For more about the guidelines governing key procurement policies and procedures, please review SPG 507.01.

 An Internal Service Provider is a university unit that provides goods and/or services to another university unit.
 Related costs are billed to the receiving unit using an approved recharge rate.
 Procurement Services does not assist with these transactions.

 Strategic contracts indicate that the suppliers have been through a competitive bid process and that the terms have been secured at the best value and are available to authorized users university-wide.
 These suppliers provide goods and services with favorable terms for pricing, delivery, and other factors and are therefore the preferred source(s).
 Contact Procurement Services before placing large-quantity orders off strategic contracts, since the orders may be eligible for additional discounts.